magepeopleteam/service-booking-manager/readme.txt

 A. Yes!
 Service Booking Manager Basic is free to use and we are working on the Pro version and which will have more features.

 = Q.I installed correctly but 404 error what can I do?  =
-A. You need to Re-save permalink settings it will solve the 404. if still does not work that means your permalink not working, or you may have an access problem or you have a server permission problem.
+A. You need to Re-save the permalink settings it will solve the 404. if still does not work that means your permalink not working, or you may have an access problem or you have a server permission problem.

 = Q. What is Shortcode to display the booking section  =
 A. Here is shortcode  [bookingplus post_id='id'] you can display the booking section on any page.